healkan/IOS-XE-Config-Difference-ChatBot/README.md

 Whenever a configuration change is made in the CLI, an EEM (Embedded Event Manager) script is triggered and a Python script is activated in the onboard guestshell.
 The Python script will send the configuration changes to a WebEx team room.

 ![](./ChatBot.png)

+#Prerequisites
+- IOS-XE device that support on-board guestshell.
+In this project a CSR1000v runnning 16.06.02 is used.
+- A WebEx Teams account
+- A Webex Teams Bot.
+Please go to https://developer.webex.com/ for instruction on creating a Bot.